- 1 Scientific Classification

 - 1.22 Gaboon Viper – Bitis Gabonica

 - 1.23 South American Bushmaster – Lachesis Muta

 - 1.26 Pacific Rattlesnake – Crotalus Oreganus

-Viperidae are another prominent family of poisonous snakes.
+Viperidae is another prominent family of poisonous snakes.
 You can identify the snakes in the ‘Viper Family’ by their hinged, long, hollow fangs.
 Quite distinct from the Elapids, with their fixed fangs, Vipers, have fangs that they can retract and extend.
 When passive, the fangs remain folded at the back against the roof of its mouth.
-When the mouth opens, the fangs extend and get into the biting mode.
-The common vipers are Rattlesnakes, Bushmasters, Copperhead, Water Moccasins, Russell’s Viper, Gaboon Vipers, Saw-scaled Vipers, Temple Vipers and Rhinoceros Vipers.
+When the mouth opens, the fangs extend and get into biting mode.
+The common vipers are Rattlesnakes, Bushmasters, Copperheads, Water Moccasins, Russell’s Viper, Gaboon Vipers, Saw-scaled Vipers, Temple Vipers, and Rhinoceros Vipers.